Wykerd/libytdl/docpages/building.md

 \page buildlinux Building on GNU/Linux
 # Prerequisites
 This library uses `cmake` and a modern C compiler like `gcc` or `clang`.
 You can install it with your distribution's package manager.
-- ArchLinux: `sudo pacman -S cmake gcc`
+- Archlinux: `sudo pacman -S cmake gcc`
-- Debian: `sudo apt install cmake gcc`

-Additionally `libytdl` depends on `llhttp` which requires nodejs to build.
+Additionally `libytdlhttp` depends on `llhttp` which requires nodejs to build.
 [See download instructions on their website.](https://nodejs.org/en/download/package-manager/)

+Lastly install dependencies:
+- Archlinux: `sudo pacman -S openssl libuv ffmpeg`

 # Building
 First recursively clone the repository from Github: